Dmitry-Skachkov/SB/FEATURES.md

 ### 3 - finite length semiconductor with gate electrode in contact with metal surface or another semiconductor

-### 4 - finite length semiconductor with charged surface in contact with metal surface or another semiconductor and gate electrode
+### 4 - finite length semiconductor with charged surface in contact with metal surface or another semiconductor and gate electrode<sup>*</sup>